Rebel Auditions Season 6

 1. Commitment - Team dancers have limitations on how many classes they are permitted to miss (including their required recreational classes).
 They may have extra rehearsals, and additional performing opportunities.
 Commitment by each family, is paramount to the success of the whole team.
 Dancers must commit to attending the competitions, Showcase, and do their best to be available for other performances such as Parades and fundraisers.

 2. Expense - Competition dance has some expenses that will stand out over the recreational program.
-Some examples include; more expensive costuming ($125-$200), travel expenses for Competitions, hotels, entry fees ($45-$65 per group routine) and a team jacket.
+Some examples include; more expensive costuming ($175-$300), travel expenses for Competitions, hotels, entry fees ($65-$85 per group routine and this amount is higher for duo/trios and solos), a team jacket, performance makeup etc. Competitive dance is expensive, but the experience is second to none.

-We will attend 3 competitions with at least one requiring an overnight stay due to distance.
-There will be opportunities for a 4th optional competition.
+Depending on level, we will attend 3-5 competitions with at least one requiring an overnight stay due to distance.
+There will be opportunities for an optional competition sometimes.
 All dancers in a group must agree to attend for the group to compete, we will not go to an optional competition missing any of our teammates.

 3. Attitude - While it is important for all RDC dancers to represent the studio in a positive way, the competitive team sets an example to all students in the studio, and in the public.
 Coming into classes and working hard, being respectful, and helping others are a few of the attributes we hope to find in our team dancers.